Tips for Cleaning Your AC System

 How to Clean Your Outside AC Unit

-You’ll only need a few things:
+You’ll only need a handful of items:

 • Wet-dry vacuum and hose with a soft brush attachment